nickolasnpm/basic-dotnet-api-project/README.md

 # basic-asp.net-api-project
 ## This project is developed for my own learning purpose.

-### This project is a good exposure for me to learn the following topics:
+### I use this project to try any new libraries I found interesting before implementing it in the real world project.

 1. Entity Framework
 2. Fluent Data Validation